+So, are Golden Retrievers smart?
 Yes, Golden Retrievers are highly intelligent dogs.
-In fact, they’re the 4th smartest dog breed (out of 138 breeds) according to renowned canine psychologist, Stanley Coren.
-Only the Border Collie, Poodle and German Shepherd are considered smarter.
+In fact, they’re the 4th smartest dog breed (out of 138 breeds) for to obedience and working intelligence.
+Only the Border Collie, Poodle and German Shepherd are considered smarter than Golden Retrievers.

 RECOMMENDED: 100 Most Intelligent Dog Breeds

 Table of Contents

 - Is Your Golden Retriever Smart?

 - Other Reasons Why Golden Retrievers Are Smart

 Measuring a Golden Retriever’s Intelligence

 The researcher responsible for our list of smartest dogs is Stanley Coren.
 Not only was he a pHD but also a canine psychologist from the University of British Columbia.